Welcome to the website of Scot Active

 www.thequair.scot Tel: 01887 829204

-Next Editions – The Copy Date for the January 2019 editions of The Quair Magazines is Saturday 8th December at noon.
-All other copy dates for the year are at the foot of this page.
+Next Editions – The Copy Date for the May 2019 editions of The Quair Magazines is Friday 12th April at noon.
+Magazines will be distributed w/c 29th April 2019.

 You can access our Facebook Page – The Quair Magazines – and read the current month’s editions further down the page.

 Who we are and what we do – We are a family owned publishing company based in Aberfeldy, Perthshire.
 The company is run by Alistair and Linda Barr.
 Alistair, who is the Managing Editor, is a time served Print Finisher and was the serving Local Councillor for Strathtay and Dunkeld on Perth and Kinross Council from 1999-2007.
 Linda, who is the Deputy Managing Editor, previously worked for Perth and Kinross Council in the Pitlochry Area Office and was also a Primary School Teacher in Highland Perthshire.

 We produce three, Free monthly community publications – The Atholl Quair, The Breadalbane Quair and The Crieff & Comrie Quair.
 We have a print run of between 13,600 and 15,500 each month with around 11,500 copies being delivered directly to homes and businesses throughout the area.